CheeGY/cheegy.github.io/_posts/2020-12-31-PyTorchColab.md

 tags: [machine learning]
 image: post4.jpg
 ---
-One of the most explored applications in the field of machine learning (ML) is the recognition of handwritten digits from images.
+One of the most explored applications in the field of machine learning (ML) is the recognition of handwritten digits from low-resolution images.
 In this post, a basic PyTorch implementation is provided.
 Furthermore, this is compatible with Google Colab and hence, it is suitable for anyone who may be interested to get started with these tools.

-To illustrate this example, we use the famous MNIST database, which contains images of handwritten digits ($0$ to $9$).
-Here are some samples of these images
+To illustrate this example, we use the famous MNIST ("Modified National Institute of Standards and Technology") dataset, which is the de facto "Hello World" dataset for computer vision.
+It contains images of handwritten digits ($0$ to $9$) and here are some samples of the images in the dataset

 ![alt text](/assets/img/sample_mnist.PNG "MNIST samples")

-Observe that some of these digits can be quite ambiguous, may even be difficult for humans to recognize.
+Observe that some of these digits can be quite ambiguous, and may even be difficult for humans to recognize.
 With machine learning, the objective is to construct a model that can recognize these digits automatically, and with high accuracy.
 This is of course done without any human supervision.

-To achieve this, we adopt the following game pla.
-Typical of many machine learning applications, the first step is to construct and train the ML model, using part of the database.
-The training process allows the model to **learn** the patterns/features of these images.
+To achieve this, the first step is to construct and train the ML model, using part of the dataset.
+This training process allows the model to **learn** important patterns and features found in these images.
 This first part of the dataset is often called the *training dataset*.
-Next, using what it has learnt in the training process, the model attempts to **predict** the digits in the remaining images of the dataset, also called the *validation dataset*.
+Next, using what it has learnt in the training process, the model attempts to **predict** the digits in the remaining images of the dataset, also known as the *validation dataset*.

-Before going into the details of the code implementation, let's briefly introduce PyTorch and Google Colab and their advantages.
+Before going into the details of the code implementation, let's briefly introduce PyTorch and Google Colab.

 ---